Pulitzer Prize for Criticism

 The Pulitzer Prize for Criticism has been presented since 1970 to a newspaper writer in the United States who has demonstrated 'distinguished criticism'.
 Recipients of the award are chosen by an independent board and officially administered by Columbia University.
 The Pulitzer Committee issues an official citation explaining the reasons for the award.

 Winners and citations

 The Criticism Pulitzer has been awarded to one person annually except in 1992 when it was not awarded—43 prizes in 44 years 1970–2013.
 Wesley Morris is the only person to have won the prize more than once, winning in 2012 and 2021.
-In 2020, podcasts and audio reporting became eligible for the prize.